-With increasing shear strain, our calculations indicate that the continued growth of the disclination loops observed in the Er=500 simulation results in a coalescence event.
-We know from our previous discussion that disclinations are simply manifestations of holes in the boundaries between neighboring orientational domains.
+in the boundaries between neighboring orientational domains.
 As such, it is clear that in order for coalescence to occur, the two loops must lie along the same interface.
-The dynamics leading up to and following this event, during which the two disclinations merge to form a single, 1/2-strength loop, are shown in the series of images presented in Fig. 10.
-To aid us in monitoring this process, we utilize the periodic boundary condition to extend the data shown in Figs. 10(a)-(d) along the flow direction such that the data in the region $8 \le x < 10$ is simply a copy of that which pertains to $0 \le x < 2$ .
-The inset cartoons in Figs. 10(a)-(c) depict the relative motions of the two loops within the corresponding highlighted regions during the coalescence process and indicate the "signs" of the differing sections of the loops.
+The dynamics leading up to and following this event, during which the two disclinations merge to form a single, one-half-strength loop, are shown in the series of images presented in Fig. 10.
+To aid us in monitoring this process, we utilize the periodic boundary condition to extend the data shown in Figs. 10(a)-10(d) along the flow direction such that the data in the region $8 \le x < 10$ are simply a copy of that which pertains to $0 \le x < 2$.
+The inset cartoons in Figs. 10(a)-10(c) depict the relative motions of the two loops within the corresponding highlighted regions during the coalescence process and indicate the "signs" of the differing sections of the loops.
 From our previous discussion regarding the disclination structure, we know that the increase in the overall length of a disclination loop occurs primary along sharp bends in its contour.
 Additionally, as is indicated in the inset cartoons, the portions of the loops involved in the coalescence event are opposite in sign, which results in a net attractive force acting across the thinning interfacial bridge between them.
 We would therefore expect a net increase in the thinning rate relative to that which can be attributed to the velocity gradient along the z direction, which would seem to favor a coalescence event such as that observed here.